nurSaadat/100DaysOfCode/README.md

 **Today's Progress:** Working on React.

 **Thoughts:** Sometimes the hardest part of writing React program is not writing correct React, it is understanding the data structure that comes from backend.

+### Day 43: September 3, 2025
+**Today's Progress:** First endpoint with Fastify framework.

+**Thoughts:** It is not that hard, but it is easy when you just need to write simple endpoints.
+I guess I will continue practicing Vitest or will start working with Detox for testing.